Leila Andrews

-Leila Edna Andrews (August 14, 1876 – April 28, 1954) was one of the first two female members of the American College of Physicians (ACP).
+Leila Edna Andrews (August 14, 1876 – April 28, 1954) was an American physician who was one of the first two female members of the American College of Physicians (ACP).
 Andrews was born in North Manchester, Indiana and received her medical degree in 1900 at Northwestern University.
 She began a practice in her hometown but relocated to Oklahoma City in 1908.
 She became an instructor in pediatrics at the University of Oklahoma College of Medicine in 1910; in 1915, she became an associate professor at the school, a position she held until 1925.
 In 1920, Andrews and Anna Weld of Illinois became the first two women elected to the American College of Physicians (ACP).
 Andrews later practiced hematology at Oklahoma City's St. Anthony Hospital.

 Early life

 Andrews was born August 14, 1876, to John Smith and Elizabeth Strasbaugh Andrews in North Manchester, Indiana.
 She attended public school in North Manchester then went to Northwestern University for her medical education, where she received her doctoral (M.D.) in 1900.
 After graduating, she opened a practice in North Manchester, where she worked until 1908.